google/material-design-lite/README.md

 - `alt-layout.html` - features a horizontal navigation menu, or
 - `basic.html` - includes no layout.

+## Tooling

-If you would like to use the optional tooling we provide, make sure your system meets our [requirements](#requirements), then from your terminal:
+If you would like to use the optional tooling we provide, make sure your system has [Node](http://nodejs.org), [Ruby](https://www.ruby-lang.org/) and the [Sass gem](http://sass-lang.com/install) installed.

+Next, from your terminal:

 ```sh
 # Install gulp.js globally.
 You will only need to do this once